Introduction: P5 LED Panel With Raspberry Pi

 In the same way, attach a black wire to the short lead on the LED, add heat shrink tubing and fork connector, then attach it to position 5 on the terminal block.

 Add super glue around the diameter of the LED base, then push the LED firmly into the small hole on the right-side panel bracket (next to the power switch).

 Attach panel ribbon (data) cable

 Your P5 panel cable with a 16-pin (2x8 header) ribbon cable.
-Connect one end to the RPi "hat" and the other end to the "JIN1" socket on the P5 panel.
+Connect one end to "CN1" connector on the RPi "hat" and the other end to the "JIN1" (input) socket on the P5 panel.